microsoft/secure-data-sandbox/README.md

 For more information and examples, see https://github.com/microsoft/secure-data-sandbox/blob/main/laboratory/README.md
 ~~~

 The first thing we need to do is connect the CLI to the laboratory service that we just started.
-Currently the `build/src/laboratory/server/main.js` listens on port 3000 of localhost.
+Currently `packages/server/dist/main.js` listens on port 3000 of localhost.
 ~~~
-% node build/src/cli/main.js connect http://localhost:3000
+% npm run cli connect http://localhost:3000

 Connected to http://localhost:3000/.
 ~~~
 This writes the connection information to `~/.sds`, which is consulted every time the CLI is run.
 If you don't connect to a Laboratory, you will get the following error:
 ~~~
-% node build/src/cli/main.js list benchmark
+%npm run cli list benchmark

 Error: No laboratory connection.
 Use the "connect" command to specify a laboratory.
 ~~~